Looking for resources as a maker? Check out TheMakersResourceShop.com

 5. Creating your own statement of compliance for the finished products (including any necessary testing)

-My job is to assist you in this part of the journey as efficiently and effectively as possible so that you can get right back to selling.
+This is where my job is to assist you.
+I provide support for this part of the journey as efficiently and effectively as possible so that you can get right back to selling.

-As a business (versus a hobby that donates or gifts), you will incur more regulations, but this is dependent upon the type of business you are, the entity type you've chosen, and the city, state, and county you reside.
+As a business (versus a hobby that donates or gifts), you will also come across more regulations, but this is dependent upon the type of business you are, the entity type you've chosen, and the city, county, and state you reside.
+These are areas I cannot help in, however I feel it is important to note it as it is part of 'compliance' in business.

 In general, business compliance will break down into 4 main steps: